unibo/LimeSurvey-ProxyAuth-Plugin/README.md

 **LimeSurvey compatibility**: 4.X , 5.X

 ## Headers structure:
-The only required headers to make the authorization process work are X-Remote-User Headers could, and in our case are, added by the proxy after verifying the user is authenticated using an apache plugin.
+The only required headers to make the authorization process work are X-Remote-User and X-Remote-Groups.
+Headers could, and in our case are, added by the proxy after verifying the user is authenticated using an apache plugin.

 ## How to test this plugin: